 The Netherlands

 There is currently no national procedure when and how to submit a state party report (according to OG §172).
-It is the intention to start a discussion about this within the Netherlands. a

-There are also no “standardised procedures in applying the IUCN/UNESCO recommendations for EIA in World Heritage Areas” because persons who requests a permit legally do not have to use these recommendations.
-This might change with a change of law in the Netherlands (the new „omgevingswet“) but an analysis of legal specialists has not yet been done.
+The site holder (Ministry of agriculture, nature and food quality) applies expert judgment when deciding to inform UNESCO according to paragraph 172 and, when applicable, recommends parties to apply the IUCN World Heritage Note in the EIA.
+Permitting responsibilities lay with Ministry, provinces and municipalities.
+The Netherlands is working on getting a more concrete overview of all activities.

+The permission procedures include an assessment of the potential impacts on the environment, which include a thorough assessment of the conservation targets, species and habitats of the specific Wadden Sea.

 Strategy for a trilateral procedure

-An internal strategy should be developed to have a common approach among the parties to identify which developments should be reported to the World Heritage Centre and which not, and consequently to add in the EIAs a chapter (in English) referring to the impact on the OUV.
+An internal strategy should be developed to have a common approach among the parties to identify which developments should be reported to the World Heritage Centre and which not.
+The Wadden Sea Board needs to discuss whether to oblige in the EIAs a chapter (in English) referring to the impact on the OUV.

-In principles, all projects which require on EIA in or near the property will address the relevant nature attributes, integrity and management which define the Outstanding Universal Value.
+In principles, all permission procedures include an assessment of the potential impacts on the environment, which include a thorough assessment of the conservation targets, species and habitats of the Wadden Sea.
+This assessment defines generally the impact on the Outstanding Universal Value.
+UNESCO expects that any EIA in or near the property will define, in a separate chapter, the impact on the Outstanding Universal Value.

 Submission of information (according §172) can be done for various reasons

+Legal obligations from the World Heritage Convention.

 Increase role and importance of World Heritage and nature conservation in the EIA process (strategic instrument).

 Pro-active information to anticipate complaints (pragmatic instrument).